Impact of Big Data on the WorldDecember 14, 2017

 This blog puts together some positive impacts of using Big Data Insights, which are going to change the world we live in.
 Not all the suggested changes will be immediate, some might happen in the immediate future, while others might be gradual, and some might be impacting our current lives as we read this blog.

-Healthcare, there is a possibility that in the near future all patient history can be stored on a consolidated mainframe.
+There is a possibility that in the near future all patient history can be stored on a consolidated mainframe.
 The advantage is that not only a unique entry can be identified by any doctor, but on putting certain symptoms, your doctor will be able to see every patient in the world who has experienced those symptoms, and their response to treatments.
 Imagine the benefit it will present in terms of early detection of a disease and its prevention.
 The medical fraternity is aware of the advantages of Big Data and is ensuring they hop on the bus.

-Security Applications for Big Data are being developed, like a pedometer application, that helps identify people on the way they walk, based on their pace.
+Big Data are being developed, like a pedometer application, that helps identify people on the way they walk, based on their pace.
 What is promising is that this application is so far in the testing phase and is a 100% accurate.
 So imagine a time you walk into an ATM and you do not need to enter your password simply because the machine recognises you by your walk.
 Or another application called ‘Pindrop’, which helps identify the person and location of the caller, by recognising the background sounds.

 Facial recognition is another feature of Big data, which is getting better at processing.
 The capabilities of the machine to pick up our unique features like speech, movements, tonality and marry it with security features is possible, and we might very well enter a phase where forgery with signatures could be extinct.

-Decoding the Consumer, with the rise of e-commerce websites, and the onset of all devices connected to the internet, which capture consumer patterns, possibilities in understanding the consumer and their behavioural patterns is on the rise.
+With the rise of e-commerce websites, and the onset of all devices connected to the internet, which capture consumer patterns, possibilities in understanding the consumer and their behavioural patterns is on the rise.
 Companies recognise the value in accurately predicting and influencing consumer behaviour, as it could swing the profit tables upwards.
 Over a period of time companies will be able to identify not only a group of people based on demographics, but also individual patterns, and will then be able to not only cater to a group but to customize individual products as well, such information can also be used in other areas, like influencing the voter mindset specifically for a family at the time of Elections.

 From Urban planning to presenting you with the piece of news you would like to read in the morning, Big Data, its impact and its effect can be felt around us.
 While it could be fashionable to think and mull over this intervention as an invasion to our privacy, the other bright side to the coin is to consider how the collection and analysis of data can make our lives easier.